 This Ivy League haircut is a great low-maintenance summer cut.
 For a style similar to actor Chris Pine's, the sides and back are clipped high up the head with a number 2 blade while the top is cut with a long clipper guard and gradually gets a bit longer from the crown to the front.
 The style can also be worn up and to the side with a bit of gel or pomade for a more formal look.

-As British athlete Louis Smith's look demonstrates, a range of hair textures and lengths can pull off the man bun, which can be worn with all the hair in the bun, or just a portion.
+As British athlete Louis Smith's look demonstrates, a range of hair textures and lengths can pull off the man bun, worn with all the hair pulled up, or just a portion.
 Though the style makes it look long, Smith's hair is actually buzzed on the sides and only a few inches long up top.

 And what could be easier in terms of styling?
 Just throw your hair in a messy bun, and go.
 "This is a cut where you can wake up and go and run your hands through your hair throughout the day," says St. Jean.